twse/bobsgame-extras/README.md

-﻿# Extra stuff for bob's game
+﻿# bob's game extra stuff
-Contains extra stuff for bob's game excluding fonts.
+Contains extra stuff for bob's game except fonts.

 ## Translated game readme
 The translation is available in eight languages.
-The translated readme was based on the original English documentation from the bob's game repositories until June 24th, 2021.
+The translated readme is based on the original English documentation from the bob's game repositories until June 24th, 2021 when the game was renamed to “ok”.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Matthew Pelloni will be offering a wallpaper for you.
 In any case, please feel free to download these and use them on your desktop.